sunny73cr/setup-netfilter/README.md

 # setup-netfilter
 A collection of dash shell scripts that build a config file for use with NetFilter.
-This should assist (or completely automate) the setup of NetFilter in Linux-based clients and servers.
+This should assist (or completely automate) the setup of NetFilter within Linux-based clients and servers.

 Please read the LICENSE file.